C-Achard/Pipeline-mesoSPIM/Pipeline/docs/datajoint_tables.md

 ### BrainRegistrationResults.ContinuousRegion

-This table is a subclass of *BrainRegistrationResults* and stores, in the atlas space, the coordinates of the bounding box delimiting the different continuous regions defined by the labels given by the user in *Scan.ROIs*.
+This table is a subclass of *BrainRegistrationResults* and stores, in the atlas space, the coordinates of the bounding box delimiting the different continuous regions defined by the labels given by the user in *ROIs*.
 This table has been initially implemented to optimize memory management and some problems encountered with cellseg creating bad predictions on window edges.

 A *BrainRegistrationResults.ContinuousRegion* table stores:
 - The id of a single continuous region